warwickcamdu/omero-user-scripts/README.md

 Intensity_Projection.py: For making intensity projections for either the whole images or for ROIs.

-PSF_Distiller.py: Quality control for microscopes.
+Calculate_PSF.py: Quality control for microscopes.
 Takes a bead image and outputs a PDF attached to the image to summaries the results and a .csv file attached to the project storing the results over time.

+Find_Duplicates.py: Find duplicate images and tag them so they can be deleted.

 ===================